 Liquidity and Capital Resources.
-We had cash of \$109,846 as of December 31, 2007.
+We had cash of \$74,588 as of December 31, 2008, as compared to cash of \$109,846 as of December 31, 2007.
 In June 2007, we raised \$132,450 in a private placement in exchange for 529,800 shares of our common stock.
 We have used a small portion of those proceeds for the audit and review of our financial statements.
-In May 2007, we issued 240,000 shares of our common stock to repay certain loans in the amount of \$60,000.
-As of December 31, 2007, our investment in real property was \$61,335.
+In March 2007, we issued 240,000 shares of our common stock to repay certain loans in the amount of \$60,000.
+As of December 31, 2008, our investment in real property was \$61,335.
 We expect that we will incur expense related to our president traveling to the property located in San Juanico, Baja California, Mexico, as well as professional fees to determine feasibility of potential uses of that property.
-As of December 31, 2007, our total liabilities were \$24,051, all of which was represented by accounts payable.
+As of December 31, 2008, our total liabilities were \$41,859, all of which was represented by accounts payable.

-During 2008, we anticipate that we will incur significant accounting costs associated with the audit and review of our financial statements.
-We expect that the legal and accounting costs of becoming a public company will continue to impact our liquidity and we may need to obtain funds to pay those expenses.
-Other than the anticipated increases in legal and accounting costs due to the reporting requirements of becoming a reporting company and those anticipated costs related to our real property as specified above, we are not aware of any other known trends, events or uncertainties, which may affect our future liquidity.
+During 2009, we anticipate that we will incur significant accounting costs associated with the audit and review of our financial statements.
+We expect that the legal and accounting costs of being a public company will continue to impact our liquidity and we may need to obtain funds to pay those expenses.
+Other than the anticipated increases in legal and accounting costs due to the reporting requirements of being a reporting company and those anticipated costs related to our real property as specified above, we are not aware of any other known trends, events or uncertainties, which may affect our future liquidity.
 We had no long term liabilities, commitments or contingencies.